The Lawrence Welk Show: Format

-The "Musical Family"
+The Musical Family

-Welk employed many musicians and singers, which were known in the press as his "Musical Family".
-Most members of the Musical Family had specific, well-defined roles within the context of the show, generally specializing in one type of performance (for instance, the show had two pianists, but one would specialize in ragtime piano while the other would handle easy listening pieces; the show's numerous singers and dancers were similarly typecast).
-One of the most prominent positions in the Musical Family was the "Champagne Lady", who always sang a down-tempo solo number toward the end of each show.
+Welk's performers were known as his Musical Family.
+Most members of the Musical Family had specific, well-defined roles within the context of the show, generally specializing in one type of performance.
+One of the most prominent positions in the Musical Family was the "Champagne Lady", who always sang a down-tempo solo number in every episode.
+Norma Zimmer was the longest running Champagne Lady, appearing on the show from 1960 to 1982.